Certified Graph Unlearning: Experiment

 \textbf{Settings.} We test our methods on benchmark datasets for graph learning, including Cora, Citseer, Pubmed~\cite{sen2008collective,yang2016revisiting,fey2019fast} and large-scale dataset ogbn-arxiv~\cite{hu2020open} and Amazon co-purchase networks Computers and Photo~\cite{mcauley2015image,shchur2018pitfalls}.
 We either use the public splitting or random splitting based on similar rules as public splitting and focus on node classification.
 Following~\cite{guo2020certified}, we use LBFGS as the optimizer for all methods due to its high efficiency on strongly convex problems.
 Unless specified otherwise, we fix $K=2, \delta = 10^{-4}, \lambda=10^{-2}, \epsilon=1, \alpha=0.1$ for all experiments, and average the results over $5$ independent trails with random initializations.
 Our baseline methods include complete retraining with graph information after each unlearning request (SGC Retraining), complete retraining without graph information after each unlearning request (No Graph Retraining), and Algorithm 2 in~\cite{guo2020certified}.
 Additional details can be found in Appendix~\ref{apx:more_exp_details}.

-\textbf{Bounds on the gradient residual norm.} The first row of Figure~\ref{fig:cora_full} compares the values of both \emph{worst-case} bounds computed in Section~\ref{sec:CGU} and \emph{data-dependent} bounds computed from Corollary~\ref{cor:data_bound} with the true value of the gradient residual norm (True Norm).
-For simplicity, we set $\alpha = 0$ during training.
-The observation is that the worst-case bounds are looser than the data-dependent bounds, and data-dependent bounds are weak compared to the actual gradient residual norm.

-\textbf{Dependency on node degrees.} While an upper bound does not necessarily capture the dependency of each term correctly, we show in Figure~\ref{fig:Deg_vs_norm} (a) and (b) that our Theorem~\ref{thm:NR_SGCcase} and~\ref{thm:NFR_GPRcase} indeed do so.
+\textbf{Dependency on node degrees.} While an upper bound does not necessarily capture the dependency of each term correctly, we show in Figure~\ref{fig:other_datasets} (a) and (b) that our Theorem~\ref{thm:NR_SGCcase} and~\ref{thm:NFR_GPRcase} indeed do so.
 Here, each point corresponds to unlearning one node.
-We test for all nodes in the training set $T_r$ and fix $\lambda=10^{-4},\alpha=0$.
+We test for all nodes in the training set and fix $\lambda=10^{-4},\alpha=0$.
 Our results show that unlearning a large-degree node is more expensive in terms of the privacy budget (i.e., it induces a larger gradient residual norm).
 The node degree dependency is unclear if one merely examines Corollary~\ref{cor:data_bound}.
 For other datasets, refer to Appendix~\ref{apx:more_exp_details}.
+The worst-case bounds are looser than the data-dependent bounds, matching the observation from~\cite{guo2020certified}.

-\textbf{Performance of certified graph unlearning methods.} The performance of our proposed certified graph unlearning methods, including the time complexity of unlearning and test accuracy after unlearning, is shown in Figures~\ref{fig:cora_full},~\ref{fig:Deg_vs_norm} and~\ref{fig:other_datasets}.
+\textbf{Performance of certified graph unlearning methods.} The performance of our proposed certified graph unlearning methods, including the time complexity of unlearning and test accuracy after unlearning, is shown in Figures~\ref{fig:cora_full} and~\ref{fig:other_datasets}.
 It shows that: (1) Leveraging graph information is necessary when designing unlearning methods for node classification tasks.
 (2) Our method supports unlearning a large proportion of data points with a small loss in test accuracy.
 (3) Our method is around $4\times$ faster than completely retraining the model after each unlearning request.
-(4) Our methods have robust performance regardless of the scale of the datasets.
-For more results see Appendix~\ref{apx:more_exp_details}.
+(4) Our methods have robust performance regardless of the scale of the datasets (see Appendix~\ref{apx:more_exp_details}).